 So let’s review who owned what in this window display, and, in the process, drop a few names.
 We pulled the armchair out from under Pierre Le-Tan [above left], the Paris artist, who put up some resistance, since it was the most comfortable one he had.
 The Chinese end table belonged to Brooke Astor [above center], along with the bird-leg lamp, although it’s hard to picture something so bizarre in the home of someone so proper.
-Hollywood is represented by the small painting by Fulco Verdura, which was owned by Douglas Fairbanks, Jr. Two of the leather-bound books are from the library of the Duke of Windsor [above right], and while we don’t know who pored over ithe pages of the third, it’s the auction catalog of the Duke of Hamilton’s collection, so it does have some snob appeal.
+Hollywood is represented by the small painting by Fulco Verdura, which was owned by Douglas Fairbanks, Jr. Two of the leather-bound books are from the library of the Duke of Windsor [above right], and while we don’t know who pored over the pages of the third, it’s the auction catalog of the Duke of Hamilton’s collection, so it does have some snob appeal.

 One of the many things that came up in that 1882 sale is my favorite piece of furniture at the Metropolitan Museum: a Jean-Henri Riesener lacquered commode.
 These days, there’s hardly an auction that doesn’t include some treasure being deaccessioned by a museum, but if that commode were to resurface at auction, it’s not the institutional provenance that would prompt my reverie.
-I’ll be mooning over its provenance, which began with Marie Antoinette, continued with the Dukes of Hamilton, and concluded with William Kissim Vanderbilt, who gave it to the museum.
+I’ll be mooning over its previous provenance that began with Marie Antoinette, continued with the Dukes of Hamilton, and concluded with William Kissim Vanderbilt, who gave it to the museum.

-With Walmart and other big-box stores pushing Christmas merchandise before Thanksgiving, we decided to take a more genteel tack.
+With Walmart and other big-box stores hawking Christmas merchandise before Thanksgiving, we decided to take a more genteel tack.
 We called Justen to ask if he’d lend Kimono, a 2004 sculpture he’d never exhibited before.
 We wanted to display it alongside his 2010 silver-leafed “mirror” painting that we had in our inventory.

 Or perhaps not.
-Perhaps he was keen on someone else then — someone with whom he danced the night through — or didn’t dance with at all, because she was playing hard-to-get.
+Perhaps he was keen on someone else then — someone with whom he danced through the night — or didn’t dance with at all, because she was playing hard-to-get.
 Or perhaps he played that game with her instead.
 In any case, who hasn’t, at least once in their life, sallied forth in hopeful high spirits to a place where that special someone would be, only to return home crestfallen, if not heartbroken?

 You may well ask how a grand Paris decorating firm, a jet-set Italian designer, a racy English decorator, and a New York socialite famous for her philanthropy, connect with blanc de chine porcelain.
 And the answer to that question would be that they don’t in any meaningful way.
 To be frank, the things you see here, which were designed or owned by that firm and these people, are shown with the porcelains simply because they happen to look good together.

-That said, the glass and acrylic cocktail table with steel mounts, and the pair of lacquered-wood telephone tables with brass castors, while stylistically unrelated, share a history.
-Both were designed in the 1960s, and both belonged to Brooke Astor [below left].
+That said, the glass and acrylic cocktail table with steel mounts, and the pair of lacquered-wood telephone tables with brass castors, while stylistically unrelated, share a provenance.
+Both were designed in the 1960s, and belonged to Brooke Astor [below left].
 She bought the cocktail table from Alessandro Albrizzi, and the telephone tables from Jansen.
 At the time, Albrizzi’s furniture was so fashionable that Jansen, the ne plus ultra of the decorating world (and a maker of furniture as well), bought his designs for their clients.

 The alabaster urns, which look like they could have been made around 1830 are actually 1930s Italian.
 The painted-and-gilded-wood panel with a carved swag could be taken for 1930s American Federal Revival, but it’s 1790s Italian Neo-Classical.
 And now, on to the bench, which is particularly tricky.
-For while its streamlined, metallic undulations evoke the glamor of 1930s cafe society, it’s actually a 1750s French rococo piece, which was gilded in the 1930s to match a neo-rococo dressing table by Frances Elkins, the California decorator.
+For while its streamlined metallic undulations evoke the glamor of 1930s cafe society, it’s actually a 1750s French rococo piece, which was gilded in the 1930s to match a neo-rococo dressing table by Frances Elkins, the California decorator.

-The intention of this display isn’t to confuse, but to show how ideas ricochet through history, and across aesthetic and geographical frontiers.
-We’re not an antiques shop that specializes in any period or style — Art Deco, Neo-Classical, or Rococo — or country — Italy, France, or America.
+The intention of this display isn’t to confuse, but to show how ideas ricochet through history and across aesthetic and geographical frontiers.
+We’re not an antiques shop that specializes in any period or style (Art Deco, Neo-Classical, or Rococo), or country (Italy, France, or America).
 Since inspired craftsmen, designers, and artists can be found in every century and culture, we present works that range from the 1400s to the 2000s, and were made in Europe, America, Asia, and Africa.
 If they look just right together here, its because they reflect a point of view, which is probably what drew you to the display in the first place.

 You can read about the 18th-century mirror in our “Featured Inventory” post.
 In “Sold Inventory” you’ll find the 18th-century-style candlesticks that date, actually, to the 1930s, along with the matching lamp [below center].
-The legendary decorator Frances Elkins liked the model so much she bought this set for her daughter, and another one for herself.
-Also there, you’ll also find the pair of cinnabar cigarette tables [below right] by Jean-Pierre Hagnauer, which once graced Jayne Wrightsman’s flat in London, and the set of six 1970s cigarette tables [below left].
+The legendary decorator Frances Elkins liked the model so much she bought this set for her daughter and another one for herself.
+Also there you’ll also find the pair of cinnabar cigarette tables [below right] by Jean-Pierre Hagnauer, which once graced Jayne Wrightsman’s flat in London, and the set of six 1970s cigarette tables [below left].